 In 2008 Scotland, specifically Chief Medical Officer Sir Harry Burns, adopted salutogenesis as national public health policy.
 Burns helped Scotland conceptualize health improvement differently, being aware that the small gains that resulted from a range of interventions can add up to produce significant overall improvements.
 Much of these interventions were and are aimed at empowering the populace through engagement with their own health outcomes.

 Engagement creates agency and self-efficacy.
 Self-efficacy is defined as the extent or strength one believes in their own ability to complete tasks and reach goals.
 The more a person believes their actions will help their situation, the more likely they are to try.
 The key is to “get the ball rolling” by nudging activity and engagement – personally, socially and civically.
 The more a person does, the more they’re likely to do.
 And the more they do, the more they feel what they’re doing is helping … creating a cascade of positive results and well-being.
-In other words – well-being can be learned.

 In America, the established healthcare industry puts in little effort into getting people to engage directly with their health and personal well-being.
 Healthcare providers seem to be reluctant to relinquish control, even though transferring some of this responsibility to the patients will prove beneficial to them in the end.
 And it’s not just having the patient focus on themselves physically that can produce impact.
 Nurturing altruism and benevolence by doing good things for other people takes their minds off of their own ailments and gives them purpose beyond just their condition.
 For example: if they can’t actively participate in hands-on volunteer projects, then they can at least feel they’re part of the solution by experiencing the joy of giving vicariously through attendance.